-Thomas Lail exhibits in the United States and internationally and is represented by One Mile Gallery.
-Lail performs and records with experimental duo soundBarn and the multi-member Location Ensemble.
+Thomas Lail exhibits widely and is represented by One Mile Gallery.
+Lail performs and records with the experimental-music project soundBarn.
 He has published numerous reviews and essays including two catalogue essays on the work of Robert Longo and publishes poetry and experimental writing through soundBarn Press.
-Since 1993, Thomas Lail has taught drawing and painting at Hudson Valley Community College, SUNY in Troy, NY where he is Professor of Fine Arts and a recipient of both the President's Award and the State University of New York Chancellor's Award.
+Since 1993, Thomas Lail has taught drawing and painting at Hudson Valley Community College, SUNY in Troy, NY where he is Professor,Department of Fine Arts, Theatre Arts & Digital Media and a recipient of both the President's Award and the State University of New York Chancellor's Award.
 He is a past recipient of numerous New York State Foundation for the Arts Special Opportunity Stipend awards as well as a Fulbright-Hays award from the United States Department of State.

-A native of Upstate New York, Lail grew up across the street from a geodesic dome- perhaps foreshadowing his current interest in Utopian dreams.
-Throughout the 1990s and early 2000s Lail was involved in the Greenpoint/Williamsburg art community and served on the board for Goliath Art Space.
+A native of Upstate New York, Thomas Lail grew up across the street from a geodesic dome- perhaps foreshadowing his current interest in Utopian dreams.
+Lail received a Bachelor of Science in Studio Art from The College of Saint Rose, Albany, NY and a Master of Fine Arts from the University at Albany.
+Throughout the 1990s and early 2000s Lail was involved in the Greenpoint/Williamsburg art communities in Brooklyn.
 From 1991 to 1994 he co-published Soup Magazine.

 About the work